 I looked at the company and negotiated a deal that gave me the company for an almost nominal investment.
 Through that, I could save about 3,000 jobs in an area where there were few alternative jobs.
 The critical issue was the continuation of the delivery contracts to the West.
-It was essential to generate for the employees of their towns.
-It was a lot of hard work to turn around the companies and make them profitable, while at the same time introducing new technologies and computer systems.
+It was essential to generate income for the employees of their towns.
+It was much hard work to turn around the companies and make them profitable, while at the same time introducing new technologies and computer systems.
 I spent most of the summer and autumn in Romania and nearby Ukraine, also to turn around another company I had acquired.

-At about seven in the evening, we drove two hours to a quite remote village and parked our car in the yard of one of the elder uncles of Mihael.
+At about seven in the evening, we drove two hours to a relatively remote village and parked our car in the yard of one of the elder uncles of Mihael.
 The uncle, who came out of the house to greet us, made a point that we had to camouflage the car so that no one would see them.
 We drove a large Toyota Landcruiser with an American number plate and were, therefore, quite a prominent and a well-known sight.
 The elderly gentlemen, Alexander, had retired from his position as mayor of one of the small nearby towns.
 His lovely wife, Gabriela, a retired science teacher from the local Lycée, invited us into their house for a quick meal.
 As it was usual in Romania, there was alcohol to strengthen us for our, at that time to me, unknown adventure.

 Mihael said that the occupied grave was of a recently deceased local farmer.
 He had killed himself, and his sons had found him hanging in their family’s cowshed.
 His death was the final consequence of a violent sequence of events in a family tragedy.
 The private radio station in Reghin, a small town in Mureș County, Transylvania, had reported that the man had killed his brother and his elderly aunt with an ax.
 Then he had hanged himself.

-It was pretty cold, about minus ten degrees Centigrade and Mihael had taken some Zuika, the local plum-schnaps with him which he offered me.
+It was pretty cold, about minus ten degrees Centigrade, and Mihael had taken some Zuika, the local plum-schnaps with him, which he offered me.
 We waited for about two hours.
 I noticed in the clear night that it was the full moon.
 Then some people arrived and disappeared again.
-They were maybe about twenty middle-aged and older adults.
+They were maybe about twenty middle-aged and older male adults.
 We had to be careful because we were pretty close to the gravesite, and Mihael told me that we could under no circumstances be discovered.

 Suddenly we heard some singing.
 It was a group about a kilometer away.
 We could see their shadows.
 As they came closer, I counted about thirty people, and they appeared to be all men.
 They sang a haunting song, and there was a bass singer one could hear above all the others.
 It seemed that he composed a text which was then repeated by the others.
 The group came close to our hiding place.
 I noticed that they had shovels and pickaxes.
 They surrounded the recent gravesite, and one guy fell into the open grave next to the latest site.
 Some of the younger men helped him out and laughed, one saying in Romanian, “You had too much Zuika!”
-Then they started to remove the flowers and wreaths and put them all neatly on some of the nearby graves.
+They started to remove the flowers and wreaths and put them all neatly on some of the nearby graves.
 Then they started digging.

 The soil was frozen, and it must have been hard work.
 It took the men about fifteen minutes till we heard that they had hit the coffin.
 I think there was a discussion about whether to get the coffin out of the grave or whether to leave it and open the cover.
-Finally, while we watched the men opening the grave slowly and putting some ropes down and around the coffin so that it could be lifted.
-It was quite a very shallow grave, maybe only two foot deep.
+Finally, while we watched the men opening the grave slowly and putting some ropes down and around the coffin so that it could be lifted, it was quite a shallow grave, maybe only two feet deep.
 They had some difficulty getting the ropes around the coffin, and finally, they lifted the coffin out and placed it next to the open grave.
 Some of the men were continually singing.
 The song was like a mix of an orthodox church melody and some oriental sounds.
 The men stood around the coffin and continued to sing, repeating the same theme for about ten minutes.

-Finally, they closed the coffin again and moved the casket on some boards which they had put across the new open grave.
-Two men started to fill in the original grave from where they had taken to coffin.
-They placed some ropes around the coffin and then four men held on the lines while some others pulled the wooden boards from underneath the coffin.
-One of the two guys holding the ropes on the rear of the casket, suddenly let go and the coffin crashed into the hole.
+Finally, they closed the coffin again and moved the casket on some boards, which they had put across the new open grave.
+Two men started to fill in the original grave from where they had taken the coffin.
+They placed some ropes around the coffin, and then four men held on the lines while others pulled the wooden boards from underneath the coffin.
+One of the two guys having the ropes on the rear of the casket suddenly let go, and the coffin crashed into the hole.
 Some of the group were still singing their song.
-Though the crash made them stop and one guy thundered in Romanian, “shit” while another two guys took hold of the rope and pulled the coffin up again.
+Though the crash made them stop, and one guy thundered in Romanian, “shit” while another two guys took hold of the rope and pulled the coffin up again.
 Then they said something to the other guys and slowly let the coffin into the hole.

 About ten minutes later, the men gathered their tools and then walked back out of the cemetery, still singing that haunting song.
-We were half-frozen, and I could feel the strong Zuika in my bones.
+We were half-frozen, and I could feel the strong Zuika in my body.
 Both of us could hardly get up; our bones were stiff from the cold.
 I asked Mihael whether he had ever watched what we had just seen.
 He said he knew about it but had never watched it.
-Mihael explained that it was the releasing of the soul from the body so that the corps would not wander around forever, not finding any peace.
+Mihael explained that it was releasing the soul from the body so that the corps would not wander around forever, not finding any peace.
 The person in the grave killed someone, and he required help.
 His turbulent spirits had to find rest and depart.
-The belief and ceremony had Sinti origins and was still prevalent in rural areas.
+The belief and ceremony had Sinti origins and were still prevalent in rural areas.

-©2005/2019 bertberger (2092 words)
+©2005/2019 bertberger (2064-2 words)

 This story, or any part thereof, may not be reproduced without the written permission of the author.
 The scanning, uploading and distribution of the story via the Internet or in any other means, including storage in any form of information or retrieval system, without the expressed written consent of the author is illegal and punishable by law.
 The exception to this is if newspapers, magazines or other reviewers wish to quote brief passages in connection with a review.

-.If you want to contact the author, send an email to
+If you want to contact the author, send an email to